roytang/blog/content/post/2024/04/anxiety-complaining/index.md

 - anxiety
 ---

-I consider myself a fully-functioning adult, but sometimes I still get hit with episodes of crippling anxiety that just seem silly right afterwards.
+I consider myself a fully-functioning adult, but sometimes I still get hit with episodes of anxiety that just seem silly right afterwards.
 This is a story about one of those episodes.

 Sometime last month, I had a voucher worth P1000 (a bit less than 20USD these days) for a certain popular drug store chain; let's reference them by the thinly-veiled "MD".
 This voucher was from a credit cards rewards program; that isn't really relevant.
 The voucher consists of a QR code that I'm supposed to show when transacting at MD.
 The QR code is actually a string code representing my voucher.